aspose-drawing/Aspose.Drawing-Documentation/java/developer-guide/android-pen-example/_index.md

 ### Download Aspose.Drawing for Java

 - Download <a href="https://downloads.aspose.com/drawing/java">Aspose.Drawing for Java</a>.
-- Unzip the downloaded ZIP archive on your development computer, for example, `c:\Users\User\Aspose\aspose-drawing-java\Aspose.Drawing\target`.
+- Unzip the downloaded ZIP archive on your development computer, for example, `c:\Users\User\AndroidApp\lib`.

 ### Create Project